 Survival in patients with rare subtypes of renal cell carcinoma

-Patients and methods The Heidelberg classification of renal cell carcinoma (RCC) divides tumours into clear cell carcinoma (CCC), papillary cancer (PC), chromophobic cancer (ChC) and collecting duct carcinoma (CDC).
+<b>Objective</b> To evaluate the survival of patients with rare malignant histological subtypes of renal cancer. <p> <b>Patients and methods</b> The Heidelberg classification of renal cell carcinoma (RCC) divides tumours into clear cell carcinoma (CCC), papillary cancer (PC), chromophobic cancer (ChC) and collecting duct carcinoma (CDC).
 Sarcomatoid tumours are in a different subgroup treated as a final stage of histological progression.
 Between 1990 and 1997, 319 nephrectomies were undertaken because of RCC in 317 patients.
-In 42 patients (13%) the pathological findings showed other than CCC; in 13 PC was confirmed histologically, in nine ChC, in 11 a mixed type of CCC and sarcomatoid type, in seven a sarcomatoid tumour and in four, CDC.
+In 42 patients (13%) the pathological findings showed other than CCC; in 13 PC was confirmed histologically, in nine ChC, in 11 a mixed type of CCC and sarcomatoid type, in seven a sarcomatoid tumour and in four, CDC. <p> <b>Results</b> One patient of the 13 with PC and two of the nine with ChC died.
+The worst prognosis was in those with CDC, CCC-sarcomatoid and sarcomatoid tumours, as all these patients died. <p> <b>Conclusion</b> The histopathological differentiation of RCC into subtypes gives additional useful prognostic information.

 Authors

-Grabowski M. 1 , Huzarski T.2 , Lubinski J.2 , Sikorski A. 1
+Grabowski M. 1 , Huzarski T. 2 , Lubinski J. 2 , Sikorski A. 1

 Publisher